-Kylie Jenner Tells Travis Scott: ‘Let’s Have Another Baby’ In Instagram Post
+Kylie Jenner Tells Travis Scott, ‘Let’s Have Another Baby,’ In Instagram Post

 Back in February, it was reported that Jenner had found incriminating messages on Scott’s phone, which led her to believe the rapper may have cheated on her.
 However, it seems that the couple have smoothed all of their issues out, and they’ve been seen showing off major PDA ever since.

-Sources tell People Magazine that following the rumors, Travis is all about Kylie and Stormi, and doing whatever it takes to make sure his family is happy and healthy.
+Sources tell People Magazine that following the rumors, Travis is all about Kylie and Stormi and doing whatever it takes to make sure his family is happy and healthy.

 “Travis is really making an effort.
 He wants Kylie to be happy.
 He wants her to know that he very much cares about their family,” an insider dished.